thomaslillo/CoverLetterGPT/README.md

 The project contains two main parts, a server and a client page that makes requests to the server.

-**Node API**
+**Espress.js REST API**

-Node server that takes advantage of prompt engineering to build cover letters from a job description and resume.
+Express.js REST API running on a node.js server that takes advantage of prompt engineering to build cover letters from a job description and resume.

 **Webpage with HTMX**